influxdata/docs-v2/content/influxdb/cloud/get-started.md

 ### Collect and write data

-Collect and write data to InfluxDB using the Telegraf plugins, the InfluxDB v2 API, the `influx` command line interface (CLI), the InfluxDB UI (the user interface for InfluxDB 2.0), or the InfluxDB v2 API client libraries.
+Collect and write data to InfluxDB using the Telegraf plugins, the InfluxDB v2 API, the `influx` command line interface (CLI), the InfluxDB UI (the user interface for InfluxDB Cloud), or the InfluxDB v2 API client libraries.

 #### Use Telegraf